mysociety/local-intelligence-hub/README.md

 ![alt text](docs/devcontainer_popup.png) Click "reopen in container".
 If that doesn't happen, press `Cmd+Shift+P` to open the command palette, and type "reopen in container" to find the "Dev Containers: Reopen in Container" option.

+3. There will be an error from the Apollo GraphQL extension that can be ignored (the extension does not work until Mapped is running).

-3. Wait for the Dev Containers to set up.
+4. Wait for the Dev Containers to set up.
 This will take less than 10 minutes.

-4. In the "Run and Debug" section of the VSCode left-hand navigation, click the "Run Mapped!" configuration to start the Mapped application.
+5. In the "Run and Debug" section of the VSCode left-hand navigation, click the "Run Mapped!" configuration to start the Mapped application.

-5. Visit http://localhost:3000 in your browser to access Mapped.
+6. Visit http://localhost:3000 in your browser to access Mapped.

 ***